oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 Alternatively, the following files should have been created for you:

 * `merkle-tree.addr`.
 The public address of the Coordinator.
 * `coordinator.seed`.
-The seed of the coordinator.
+The seed of the Coordinator.
 Keep it safe!
 * `node.seed`.
 The seed of the initial Hornet Bode.
 Keep it safe!
 * `snapshots/private-tangle/snapshot.csv` The initial Private Tangle snapshot.
 It contains just one IOTA address that is holding all IOTAs.